learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 end
 ```

-Within `#initialize`, an instance method, `self` will refer to an instance, not the entire class.
-We can't simply say `self.all` within an instance method.
+(Within `#initialize`, an instance method, `self` will refer to an instance, not the entire class.
-Instead, we go from the instance, `self`, to the class––`self.class`––returning
+In order to access `Person.all`, we need go from the instance, `self`, to the class––`self.class`––returning
-`Person`, and then invoke the `Person.all` method.
+`Person`, and then invoke the `Person.all` method).

 If the variable `@@people` changes names, we only have to update it in one place, the
 `Person.all` reader.
 All code that relies on that method still works.
-1 conceptual change => 1 line-of-code (LOC) change.
+1 conceptual change -> 1 line-of-code (LOC) change.
+Nice.

 In addition to improving the maintainability of our code through class methods, these
 class methods provide a more readable API for the rest of our application.
 Consider just
-one more time the difference in seeing the following two lines of code littered throughout
+one more time the difference in seeing the following two lines littered throughout your code:
-your code:

 ```ruby
 Person.all.detect{|p| p.name == "Ada Lovelace"}